kriegalex/vscode-cuda/README.md

 ## Known Issues

 - No support for Intellisense navigation through code (right click->Go to definition,...).
-For now, you must change the file type to C++ to have it.
-This will be improved in next release, needs research.
+This will be implemented by another extension dedicated to IntelliSense and debugging.

 ## Planned features

-Below are listed the features that ideally should be available for the CUDA language.
-Intellisense and debugging will probably coexist in another repository.
+Below are listed the features that ideally should be available for this extension.
+IntelliSense and debugging coexist in [another repository](https://github.com/kriegalex/vscode-cudatools).
 There is no guarantees this features will be implemented.

-- Intellisense basic support: go to functions definition and declaration
-- CMake integration: make this extension work together with existing CMake Tools, as CMake (3.8)3.9 added official support for CUDA language
-- Basic debugging: upgrade this extension to not only color code but allow for basic debugging features like breakpoints
-- Full debugging support: basically allows you to uninstall nsight and develop everything CUDA inside VSCode
+- Icon for files
+- CUDA syntax colors as parameters of this extension instead of using "editor.tokenColorCustomizations" in settings.json

 ## Feature requests